Code0Em/webdev-professional-page/README.md

 To meet the aims of the project and build the page (as per the wireframes above), CSS flexboxes, grids and media queries were added into the original starter code.

 On the current build, three individual CSS grids have been used to structure the “About me”, “Work” and “Contact me” sections respectively.
-Yet, on reflection, a CSS grid applied to the `<main>` element may have been a better approach; for example, this would have allowed for easier symmetry across the three sections.
+Yet, on reflection, a CSS grid applied to the `<main>` element may have been a better approach; for example, this could have allowed for easier symmetry across the three sections.

 The design for mobile is also, arguably, a ‘pared down’ version of the design for larger resolutions.
 To combat this, a mobile-first approach could have been considered from the outset (Interaction Design Foundation, 2016).